Mask Arts Company

 158 pages

-According to the late Carlo Mazzone-Clementi, this is the best and most accurate book on the Commedia dell'Arte.
+According to the late Carlo Mazzone-Clementi, this is the best, most accurate and concise book on the Commedia dell'Arte in English.
 Of course, it is out of print.
 But your library should have it or you can ask your library to get it though the Interlibrary Loan System system in the United States or International Federation of Library Associations and Institutions' International Lending outside the United States.
 The Commedia dell'Arte includes 4 complete scenarios, 58 illustrations, history, technique, the major characters, including lovers, women masked and unmasked and the great companies.
 A must have book if you can get a hold of it.

 The Commedia dell'Arte in Naples: